Discover the Most Incredible Luxury Resorts in Bali

 Hanging Gardens of Bali, Ubud

-19/36A jungle retreat with an Insta-famous pool, this Ubud resort is one of the most photographed in Bali.
-Each of the 44 villas features floor-to-ceiling windows and traditional thatched roofs, while the raw-food-themed restaurant will delight ceviche enthusiasts.
+21/35A jungle retreat with an Insta-famous pool, this Ubud resort is one of the most photographed in Bali.
+Each of the 44 villas features floor-to-ceiling windows and traditional thatched roofs, while the onsite restaurant Three Elements will delight foodies with its fusion of Indonesian and European flavours (the proof is in the beef rendang wellington with cassava leaves and balado crispy potatoes).

 Karma Kandara, Uluwatu